No-resonance conditions, random matrices, and quantum chaotic models: Spectral statistics for a quantum chaotic Hamiltonian

-We emphasize that the presence of level-attraction does not imply violations of the $q>1$ no-resonance condition.
+We emphasize that the presence of Poisson statistics does not imply violations of the $q>1$ no-resonance condition.
 It does, however, imply the gaps in the spectrum of $\hat{H}_2$ cluster close to zero.
 If we investigate the probability of finding a gap within the range $0<s<\epsilon$, where $\epsilon$ is small, we have for the GOE,

-so we see the probability is proportional to $\epsilon^2$ for small gaps.
+so we see that the probability is proportional to $\epsilon^2$ for small gaps.
 On the contrary for the Poisson distribution one intuitively yields something much larger,

 giving us only linear scaling for small gaps.
-While both probabilities are of course small, the GOE is significantly smaller, giving one a significantly stronger case to assume definition \ref{def:genericspec} is satisfied in your chaotic model.
-In the case of Poisson statistics, one might expect to find one or many gaps that are \textit{essentially} zero due to level-attraction.
+While both probabilities are of course small, the GOE is significantly smaller, giving one a significantly stronger case to assume definition \ref{def:genericspec} is satisfied in one's choice of chaotic model, including an absence of approximate resonances.
+In the case of Poisson statistics, one might expect to find one or many gaps that are essentially zero.

 Infinite time averages are theoretical tools for which we average over times significantly longer than the Heisenberg time $\tau_H \sim e^S$, where $S$ is the thermodynamic entropy at the appropriate energy $E$ \cite{Srednicki99}.
 The presence of essentially zero gaps will lead to terms $e^{i(E_k-E_{k-1})t}$ which are stationary on time scales proportional to $\tau_H$.
 Despite the presence of such violators, we expect the set of problematic gaps to be small relative to the total Hilbert space dimension.
-Since it is likely that some violations or cases that are indistinguishable from violations of definition \ref{def:genericspec} are inevitable, especially for cases using $q>1$, it is instructive to revisit past results keeping in mind a small number of violations will most likely be present.
+Since it is likely that some violations or cases that are indistinguishable from violations of definition \ref{def:genericspec} are inevitable, especially for cases using $q>1$, it is instructive to revisit past results keeping in mind a small number of violations (or approximate violations) will most likely be present.
 Below we discuss modifying key results in the field of quantum equilibration theory to accommodate the presence of violations of definition \ref{def:genericspec}.